4ment/phylostan/README.md

 The NUTS algorithm is much slower (and more accurate) than variational inference so it should be used on a small dataset.

 ## Reference
-Fourment M and Darling E Aaron
+Fourment Mathieu and Darling E Aaron